webuild-consortium/webuild-attestation-rulebooks-catalog/rulebooks/ds003-lpid-rulebook.md

 ## 6 Revocation

-TODO: Webuild WP4 - PID/LPID group task 5
+TODO: WE BUILD WP4 - PID/LPID group task 5

 LPIDs are expected to be long‑lived but revocable.
 This Rulebook adopts the following policy:
 - LPIDs SHALL include `exp`.
 Validity longer than 24 hours is permitted; therefore, revocation MUST be supported.